 An entry visa fee of USD 40 is required to be paid by bank transfer or through authorized travel agencies.

 It is advisable to always inquire in advance at the Embassy or Consulate of the country present in Italy or at your travel agency.

 International airport: Paro

-It is possible to visit Bhutan all over the year, but best periods are between March and May (spring) and between September and November (autumn).
+You can visit Bhutan all year round, but the best periods are from March to May (spring) and from mid-September to mid-November (autumn).

 +5h, +4h with summertime

-Local currency is Ngultrum, exchange rate is about 1€ = 71 Ngultrum
+The local currency is the Ngultrum with a local exchange rate of about 1€ = 71 Ngultrum